 - Beauveria bassiana (Mycotrol and other brands)-Consult label for rate.
 Some formulations are OMRI-listed for organic use.

-- bifenthrin (Bi-Dash 2E and other brands) at 0.04 to 0.2 lb ai/a.
-PHI 0 days.
+- bifenthrin (Bi-Dash 2E and other brands)-Consult label for rate and PHI.
 Do not apply more than 0.5 lb ai/a per season.
 Toxic to bees and should not be used when bees are foraging.
 Also toxic to fish and other aquatic invertebrates.
+Restricted use pesticide.